renvrant/formcontrol-freaks/src/content/demo.md

 - Selectors can compute data from the store
 - We can use reselect to computer the validity of our form data from the store, then tell our components about it

+### Benefits
+- Doing validation through selectors can give you performance improvements in some cases
+- Isolate all the validators to redux also makes these forms more portable if you want to put them in NativeScript for instance
+- Add benefits of this approach... computing values, not changing the state all the time. can prioritize computation as opposed to changes in the store

 ---

 ## Setting up a simple selector